AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 Matrices are index by (i, j) where i is the row and j is the column, this is why the above matrix is called a 2x3 matrix (2 rows and 3 columns) (remember columns are vertical and columns are horizontal).
 These are also called the dimensions of the matrix.

 This is the opposite of what you're used to when indexing 2D graphs as (x, y).
 To retrieve the value 4 we would index it as (2,1) (second row, first column).

+Matrices are basically nothing more than that, just rectangular arrays